Magnon hydrodynamics in an atomically-thin ferromagnet: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank I. Esterlis and J. Rodriguez-Nieva for fruitful discussions, and M. Tschudin for assistance with the experiment.
+The authors would like to thank I. Esterlis, J. Rodriguez-Nieva, M. Ziffer, and B. Halperin for fruitful discussions, N. R. Reed for support on the forward Fourier method, and M. Tschudin for assistance with the experiment.
 This work is supported by the Quantum Science Center (QSC), a National Quantum Information Science Research Center of the U.S. Department of Energy (DOE).
 A. Y. is also partly supported by the Gordon and Betty Moore Foundation through Grant GBMF 9468, and by the U.S. Army Research Office (ARO) MURI project under grant number W911NF-21-2-0147.
 R. X. is also partly supported by the Army Research Office under Grant numbers: W911NF-22-1-0248.
 N.M. is supported by an appointment to the Intelligence Community Postdoctoral Research Fellowship Program at Harvard University administered by Oak Ridge Institute for Science and Education.
 The work of P.E.D. is sponsored by the Army Research Office and was accomplished under Grant Number W911NF-21-1-0184.
-A.M. and E.D. are supported by the SNSF project 200021$\_$212899 and the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number UeM019-1.
-FM acknowledges support from the NSF through a grant for ITAMP at Harvard University.
-PJH acknowledges support by the 2DMAGIC MURI FA9550-19-1-0390, the National Science Foundation (DMR-1809802), the STC Center for Integrated Quantum Materials (NSF grant no. DMR-1231319), the Gordon and Betty Moore Foundation’s EPiQS Initiative through grant GBMF9463, and the Ramon Areces Foundation.
+A.M. and E.D. are supported by the SNSF project 200021$\_$212899, the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number UeM019-1 and NCCR SPIN, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 225153).
+F.M. acknowledges support from the NSF through a grant for ITAMP at Harvard University.
+PJH acknowledges supports by by the Army Research Office MURI (grant no. W911NF2120147), the 2DMAGIC MURI (grant no. FA9550-19-1-0390), the National Science Foundation (grant no. DMR-1809802), the Office of Naval Research (grant no. N000142412440), the Ramón Areces Foundation and the Gordon and Betty Moore Foundation’s EPiQS Initiative through grant no. GBMF9463.